the-mac/Tool-Kit/README.md

 MAC Guides
 ========

 MAC Guides are intended to assist in learning Mobile development.
-Each sample application will have the full source, but there will be instructions available on how to build the project(s) from scratch.
+Each guide will have the full source, but there will be instructions available on how to build the related project(s) from scratch.

 ##Please feel free to join in!
 One of the simplest ways to get involved is proof reading our content and submitting suggested changes.
 And if you're feeling a bit ambitious, you can even create your own guides (i.e., Ruby Server, Windows Mobile Client, and more) based upon our existing ([Server](https://github.com/the-mac/Tool-Kit/blob/master/MAC%20Guides%20-%20Wiki%20Resources/MAC%20Guides%20-%20Wiki%20Server%20Template.md), [Client](https://github.com/the-mac/Tool-Kit/blob/master/MAC%20Guides%20-%20Wiki%20Resources/MAC%20Guides%20-%20Wiki%20Client%20Template.md)) templates.